AdamBrodin/the-cloud/_posts/2021-09-08-continuouous-integration-with-github-actions.markdown

 # An actual example

-I have a [project](https://github.com/AdamBrodin/spacepark-spacepark-group3) where I want to run a certain action everytime I commit to it.
+I have a [project](https://GitHub.com/AdamBrodin/spacepark-spacepark-group3) where I want to run a certain action everytime I commit to it.
 How would I do this?
 To execute your action you need a **workflow** file.
 A workflow file looks tricky at first but once you spend a little time with it (and its indentations!!!) you'll find it rather easy.
-You can execute your **CI** operations & actions anywhere and anyhow you'd like but in this example im going to be using **Github Actions**.
+You can execute your **CI** operations & actions anywhere and anyhow you'd like but in this example im going to be using **GitHub Actions**.

-# Github Actions
+# GitHub Actions

 With GitHub Actions it's really not difficult to automate trivial tasks.
 First of all we have to create a special directory in our repository to let GitHub know where our **workflow file** is.
-This directory should be called **.github/workflows/YOUR_WORKFLOW_NAME**.
+This directory should be called **.GitHub/workflows/YOUR_WORKFLOW_NAME**.
 Once you've created that directory, create your **workflow file** in that directory and name it anything you'd like.

 To explain how to structure your **workflow file** im going to show you the finished file first.